NGC 676

+NGC 676 is a lenticular Seyfert 2 galaxy in the constellation Pisces.
+Its velocity with respect to the cosmic microwave background is 1217 ± 20 km/s, which corresponds to a Hubble distance of 17.96 ± 1.29 Mpc.
+In addition, two non redshift measurements give a distance of 18.7 ± 0.8 Mpc.
+The galaxy was discovered by German-British astronomer William Herschel on 30 September 1786.

-NGC 676 is a lenticular Seyfert 2 galaxy about 18.7 Mly away in the constellation Pisces.
-It can be seen near the star α Piscium.
+NGC 676 can be seen near the star α Piscium.
 Located close to the celestial equator, it is visible from both hemispheres.
 BD +04 0244, a star with a visual magnitude of 10.44, is superposed 5.1 arc seconds south-southwest of the nucleus.
 It is one of the 621 galaxies described in Marat Arakelian's catalog of high-surface-brightness galaxies.